dhirendrachoudhary/LanguageModelling/README.md

 * The Transformer model converged faster initially but showed a slight gap later, hinting at mild overfitting.

 *Interactive Suggestion:*
-* Embed the actual loss curve image (Figure 1 from your report) directly in the README.
     ```markdown
     ![Loss Curves](path/to/your/loss_curve_image.png)
     ```
-* If you have interactive plotting capabilities (e.g., hosted notebooks, embedded tools), link to them.

 ### Qualitative Analysis
 * **LSTM:** Produced readable character sequences, some fairy tale elements.
 Struggled with global coherence and showed repetition.